billythemusical/recode-fa23/course-outline.md

 - Tone.js (using v.13)
 - dat.gui

+📕 **Reading 3 📕 - due before EOD <ins>Fri Oct 13th at 11:59pm</ins>:**

+Find an open source library that you would like to use for Assignment 3 and share the name of the library and CDN link in the "link to assignment" space on [this Google form](https://forms.gle/qFmdmwFxJA1Jccs16).

+For example, if I was using the Green Sock library, my answer would be "Green Sock Animation Library https://cdnjs.cloudflare.com/ajax/libs/gsap/3.12.2/gsap.min.js"

+Here are some potential libraries that you may put to good use:
+- Three.js: 3D in the browser!
+-

+📌 **Assignment 3 - Working With External Libraries 📌 - due before class on Tue Oct 17th:**

+Now to spread your wings and fly out into the world of open source on your own!
+Using the library you have found, demonstrate the library in action on a page of your own creation using at least three (3) separate methods from the documentation.

 ## Module 4 - Working with Graphics & Pixels

 ## Module 5  - Coding with Generative AI